Google G Suite Migration

 Mike and Dave would also see these files/folders “split” with the documents they own in their Files view and documents they do not own showing in their Shared view.

 As you can see with a G Suite migration, the permissions complexities when migrating from Google Drive can get pretty confusing and you’ve got to know how they will be handled by your destination platform.
 The good news is that most of these complexities go away when migrating to Google Drive.
 But there is one major exception that only applies to Google Shared Drives.
 Shared Drives do not support folder level permissions to be applied to folders that sit beneath the root directory.
 Many other content repositories allow for folders to have different permissions applied beneath the root folder.
-When a SkySync job executes, all permissions issues will be identified and reported on and the software provides a few different automated methods for dealing with permissions that cannot be properly preserved.
+An executed SkySync job identifies and reports on all permissions issues, and the software provides a few different automated methods for dealing with permissions that cannot be properly preserved.

 External Shares and Links